 A well-designed 404 Not Found page is crucial for improving user experience and retaining customers who land on unavailable pages.
 OpenCart allows you to customize this page to align with your branding and provide useful navigation options.

-Mostly the 404 page looks like below in Opencart:
+Mostly, the 404 page looks like below in Opencart:

 Steps to Customize the 404 Page in OpenCart

-We used to need the custom module or extensions for these kinds of functionalities, but with the introduction of Language Editor in Opencart, it is more easier.
-If you are looking to just edit the “The page you requested cannot be found!”, then you can easily do it by language editor of Opencart.
-Go to admin section >> Design >> Language Editor and click Add button
+We used to need the custom module or extensions for these kinds of functionalities, but with the introduction of Language Editor in Opencart, it is easier.
+If you are looking to just edit the “The page you requested cannot be found!”, then you can easily do it by the language editor of Opencart.
+Go to the admin section >> Design >> Language Editor and click the Add button

 Enter the following details: